Healthy habits for weight loss

 - Power down your screen.
 Eating with your eyes on the TV, computer, or any other distracting screen takes your mind off what you're eating.
 Not only do you miss out on tasting your food, you are more likely to overeat.

 - Eat healthy food first.
 Start with soup or salad and you'll be less hungry when you turn to the main course.
-Just steer clear of cream-based soups and salad dressings.
+Just steer clear of cream-based soups and high calorie salad dressings.

 - Eat small snacks often.
 Rather than 2 or 3 large meals, you can eat smaller meals and healthy snacks to keep yourself going throughout the day.